bisakhmondal/blog.bisakh/data/blog/aws-lambda-apisix.md

 }'
 ```

-Upon receiving any request to the `/aws` endpoint the plugin perform AWS V4 request signing ([see more](#-what-is-aws-signature-v4-)) with the IAM access key and add the unique hexadecimally encoded signature to proxy request `Authorization` header with a predetermined format as per AWS documentation.
-On the AWS side the AWS API gateway recomputes the same SHA-256 hash with the HMAC algorithm and verifies the identify of the request and provides the intended authorization.
+Upon receiving any request to the `/aws` endpoint the plugin performs AWS V4 request signing ([see more](#-what-is-aws-signature-v4-)) with the IAM access key and add the unique hexadecimally encoded signature to the proxy request `Authorization` header with a predetermined format as per AWS documentation.
+On the AWS side, the AWS API gateway recomputes the same SHA-256 hash with the HMAC algorithm and verifies the identity of the request and provides the intended authorization.

 If you are a beginner and want to try how to achieve the whole thing, follow the guidance described below: